CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ```

 ```
-$ rails db:migrate --all
+$ rails db:migrate db:test:prepare
 ```

 Another generator we need to run is a Factory generator for User.
 Generally, Rails generator invokes the Factory generators once that gem is installed, but not in the case of Devise Token Auth.

-Run the generator from your terminal. \(Yes, there IS a generator for factories!\)
+Run the factory generator from your terminal. \(Yes, there IS a generator for factories!\)

 ```
 $ rails g factory_bot:model User email password password_confirmation